 Granny doesn’t, but she nods nevertheless for her granddaughter to continue.

-‘One morning there were a lot of inexplicable footsteps in the snow around the house.
+‘One morning there were a lot of inexplicable footsteps in the frost around the house.
 M. Vargas said it was alien footsteps and that they probably had come from planet Nibiru to make sure Alya was all right.’

 ‘Alien footsteps?
 How did he know?’